 Carbon Monoxide and solid fuel

 But for a little better understanding, let's take a quick trip back to high school chemistry class.
 The fuels you burn for home heating are mostly compounds known as hydrocarbons (hydrogen + carbon).
-In your appliance these hydrocarbons are mixed with oxygen from the air in your home, and burned to produce heat.
-When your appliance and chimney are working properly, the fuel is burned more or less completely, and the resulting fumes are mainly carbon dioxide (carbon + 2 oxygen atoms) and water vapor.
+In your appliance these hydrocarbons are mixed with oxygen and burned to produce heat.
+When your appliance and chimney are working properly, the fuel is burned more or less completely and the resulting fumes are mainly carbon dioxide (carbon + 2 oxygen atoms) and water vapour.
 If your appliance doesn't get enough oxygen, either because the house is too air tight or the chimney isn't functioning properly, carbon monoxide (carbon +1 oxygen atom) is produced instead.
 It's the lack of that one little oxygen atom that causes all the trouble.

 What carbon monoxide does to you